 The rationale behind these two leadership styles is pretty straightforward:

 Rating your least preferred coworker favorably means that you see the best in people—even those who you wouldn’t necessarily choose to work with.

 Rating your least preferred coworker unfavorably suggests that you struggle to see their contributions, since you value efficiency and effectiveness over other attributes.

 There isn’t one “right” way to lead.
 While task-orientation may be preferable to the organization at large, teammates themselves tend to prefer relationship-orientation.
 In fact, 79% of people who quit their jobs cite lack of appreciation as a primary reason for leaving.

 Next, Fiedler’s model requires you to assess the situation at hand.
 Situational contingency theory, also known as situational leadership, states that every situation that requires leadership is different and requires a specific type of leader.
 The favorability of a situation depends on how much influence and power you have as a leader.

 Situational favorableness is determined by three variables:

 Leader-member relations are all about trust.
 Does your team trust you as a leader?
 The more they do, the higher your degree of leader-member relations and the more favorable the situation is.

 Task structure refers to the clarity of the tasks required to complete a project.
 Higher task structure results in a more favorable situation.
-The more clear-cut and precise tasks are, the higher the situation’s task structure—whereas the vaguer they are, the lower the situation’s task structure.Organize tasks with Asana
+The more clear-cut and precise tasks are, the higher the situation’s task structure—whereas the vaguer they are, the lower the situation’s task structure.Manage and prioritize tasks with Asana

 Finally, position power refers to the authority you have over your team as a leader.
 If you can reward them, punish them, or tell them what to do, your position power is high.
 As you can imagine, higher position power makes the situation more favorable.